The Science of Alcohol and Willpower

 Everybody has challenging times in their lives and everybody has situations that are stressful.
 Some people are better able to cope with life’s issues than others.
 However well you cope with life stresses, drinking will only serve to increase your levels of stress.

 Consider all the aspects in your life as a circular pie, and the different things that cause you stress are slices of the pie.
-There will be money issues, health issues, relationship issues – maybe a divorce, or it could be that you’re unhappy in your marriage, or that you are alone and wish to find somebody in your life; there may be stresses of children and their health, schooling, or friendships; there may be stresses from a holiday or not having a holiday, the car breaking down, a toothache, or somebody moaning about the dinner you’ve just cooked.
+There will be money issues, health issues, relationship issues – maybe a divorce, or it could be that you’re unhappy in your marriage, or that you are alone and wish to find somebody in your life; there may be stresses of children and their health, a career issue, schooling, or friendships; there may be stresses from a holiday or not having a holiday, the car breaking down, a toothache, or somebody moaning about the dinner you’ve just cooked.

 There will be plenty of things to put in that pie that will be causing you stress.
 Now add alcohol to the equation.
 When we first start drinking in the early days, we’ll come home from work, and work will be on our minds.
 We may be a little stressed about it and we walk into our home to find yesterday’s washing up, and we may or may not find a spouse and children.
 We reach for that glass at wine o’clock because we have grown accustomed to believing that this glass of wine is going to help us relax and remove the stress that we’re feeling.